This tutorial is part of our tutorial series on WordPress Security. In this tutorial, we review additional web browser security tips.

 "This is AMAZING!
 I had learnt about how to use WordPress previously, but this covers absolutely everything and more!!
 Incredible value!
 Thank you!" - Monique, Warrior Forum

-Disclaimer: This site has no direct association with WordPress, Automattic, or any of the products promoted on this site.
-We may receive a financial benefit or affiliate commission from sales of any third-party services and products advertised, endorsed or linked to this website.
-All images remain the copyright of their respective owners, comply with all license terms and agreements of use are being used solely for training and illustrative purposes.
+Disclaimer: This site has no direct association with WordPress or any WordPress-related products promoted on this site.
+We may receive affiliate commissions or financial benefits from sales of any third-party services and products mentioned on this website.
+All images remain the copyright of their respective owners and comply with all license terms and agreements of use to the best of our knowledge.

-Have you found this post useful?
-Please use the social buttons below and share this tutorial with with other website owners.
+Did you enjoy this post?
+Please feel free to use the social buttons below and share this information with other online users.